 Get down on the floor and alternate being next to and in front of your baby, encouraging him to turn his head to both sides and look straight forward.
 Place colorful and interesting objects on both sides and in front of him and encourage him to reach for and look at them.
 Tummy time should always be supervised.

 Infant Tummy Time Mats

 Infant tummy time mats and tummy wedges can mean the difference between tummy time success and tummy time frustration in the same way that a rolled up towel under your baby's chest helps.
 Infant tummy time mats have small pillows placed exactly where your baby needs support and take the place of a blanket on the floor.
-They are brightly colored and typically have attached toys that remain within baby's reach.
-A tummy time wedge provides an inclined tummy position perfect for babies with reflux.
+They are brightly colored and typically have attached toys that remain within baby'item--resqwedge--RESQ.html" title="tummy time wedge">tummy time wedge provides an inclined tummy position perfect for babies with reflux.
 When using a tummy time wedge be sure and take turns sitting on either side of the wedge and at the front so baby turns his head equally to both sides and lifts it up to look directly ahead.

 Proper Positioning in the Carseat Can Help Prevent Torticollis Just Like Tummy Time Does

 Infant carseat carriers are often so big for tiny babies that the baby leans to a favored side, which can aggravate or encourage torticollis.
 Use a carseat positioner to prevent slumping in the car seat.